cmdocumentation/housing-affordability-analysis/README.md

 | 35–44     | 23.24%                   | 11.79%                       | +0.05 pp (immigrant), −1.51 pp (non-immigrant) |
 | 45–54     | **19.51%**               | 10.48%                       | **−3.73 pp (immigrant)** ✓, −1.31 pp (non-immigrant) |

-**What this reveals:** Rather than burden persisting or worsening, immigrants show marked improvement at mid-career (45–54).
-This contradicts the narrative of a permanent affordability crisis.
-Instead, it aligns with life-cycle patterns of income growth, home equity accumulation, and financial stabilization—the same pattern seen in non-immigrants, just delayed by 10–15 years.
+**What this reveals:** Rather than housing problems staying the same or getting worse, immigrants actually see marked improvement right in mid-career (45–54).
+This contradicts the idea that immigrants face a permanent affordability crisis.

 ---

-### Finding 4: The Extreme-Burden Category (50%+) Tells a Story of Growing Stability
+### Finding 4: Extreme Housing Costs Are Rare and Improving

-Across all age groups, the proportion of immigrants spending 50% or more of income on shelter is remarkably stable and modest (ranging from 5.72% to 6.60% in working-age groups) and improves with age.
+When we look at the worst-case scenario (people spending half or more of their income on housing) the numbers are surprisingly stable for immigrants and actually get better with age.

 | Age Group | Immigrants (50%+ burden) | Non-Immigrants (50%+ burden) |
 |-----------|--------------------------|------------------------------|